German far-right crime rises; police arrest alleged neo-Nazi - WTMJ

 “There was a lot of data, but it needs to be evaluated,” he said.

-The suspect, whose name wasn’t released for privacy reasons, has previous convictions for “numerous crimes, including ones that were motivated by right-wing ideology,” said prosecutors in Frankfurt, who are handling the case.
+The suspect, whose name wasn’t released for privacy reasons, has previous convictions for “numerous crimes, including ones motivated by right-wing ideology,” said prosecutors in Frankfurt who are handling the case.

 The letters were signed “NSU 2.0.”
 A German group called the National Socialist Underground was responsible for a string of violent crimes between 1998 and 2011, including the racially motivated killings of nine men with immigrant backgrounds and a police officer.
 The group’s name was derived from the full name of the Nazi, or National Socialist, party.

 Police think the suspect sent almost 100 letters to dozens of people and organizations across Germany and Austria since 2018.
-German news agency dpa reported that investigators think the suspect may have obtained personal data on the people he targeted from official records or Darknet forums.
+German news agency dpa reported that investigators think the suspect may have obtained personal data on the people he targeted.

+The case raised suspicions that suspect was connected with the police after it emerged that the personal data of three people who received threats had been accessed on police computers, dpa reported.

+State Interior Minister Peter Beuth said, however, the man arrested had no connection to police.

 Of the total, 62 were acts of violence while the majority were antisemitic hate speech and other related crimes, frequently on the internet or over social media, Seehofer said.